GlenKPeterson/Paguro/README.md

 // Run a function against each item for side effects (e.g. writing output) void forEach(Consumer<T> se)

-// Return the first item for which the given predicate returns true.
-// You can call filter(...).take(1) to achieve the same result
-// (because Views are incrementally evaluated) so this may not be strictly
-// necessary (I might remove it in a future release).
-T firstMatching(Predicate<T> pred)

-// Apply the function to each item in the list, accumulating the result in u
+// Apply the function to each item in the list, accumulating the result in u.
-// You could perform many of the other functions with just this one, but
+// You could perform many other transformations with just this one function, but
-// it is clearer to use the most specific function that meets your needs.
+// it is clearer to use the most specific transformations that meets your needs.
-// Still, sometimes you need the flexibility foldLeft provides.
+// Still, sometimes you need the flexibility foldLeft provides, so here it is:
 U foldLeft(U u, BiFunction<U, T, U> fun)

 // Return only the items for which the given predicate returns true